Diversity in Engineering Biology

-Women (and especially black women) who work in STEM, often find themselves less visible.
-They are less likely to be awarded fellowships and prizes, less likely to be invited to participate on panels, less likely to be invited to conferences and, consequently, less likely to be promoted into positions of leadership.
-I have heard many excuses for a lack of diversity at specific events, including that the organising/recruiting committee couldn’t find any women – yes, really, I have been told this.
-Responses like these led me to put together this list of outstanding people who identify as women who all have leadership roles in the general area of ‘engineering biology’.
-This list represents a starting point for increasing speaker diversity in engineering biology/synthetic biology.
-Please share the list with anyone looking for speakers, panel members or invitees for events in synthetic biology and biological engineering.
-If you think someone is missing, please contact me with contact details.
-If you no longer want to be on the list, or if your title or weblink needs updating, just let me know.
-Allies, please consider using your own negotiating power by rejecting invitations to events that have not made an effort to secure balance. #inclusionrider
+The list represents a starting point for increasing speaker diversity in engineering biology/synthetic biology.
+Please share the list with anyone looking for speakers, panel members or invitees for synthetic biology and biological engineering events.
+If you think someone is missing, please don’t hesitate to contact me with contact details.
+If you no longer want to be on the list or your title or weblink needs updating, let me know by email.
+Allies, please use your negotiating power and social/academic capital to reject invitations to events that have not made an effort to be inclusive #inclusionrider

 Other scientific communities are putting together similar lists and databases.
 For example: